t-crest/patmos-sail/uclid/tricore/README.txt

+* src/ contains the UCLID5 specification of TriCore
+* test/ contains all the auxiliary files, which fix the properties to verify, the constants and the initial conditions.
+* all_smt.py implements the SMT-based heuristics.

-The following command enables to rerun all the experiments conducted for FMICS 20 paper: Scalable Detection of Amplification TimingAnomalies for the Superscalar TriCoreArchitecture
+The following commands enable to rerun all the experiments conducted for the FMICS 20 paper:
+    Scalable Detection of Amplification TimingAnomalies for the Superscalar TriCoreArchitecture and for the STTT paper:
+    Formal Modeling and Verification for Amplification Timing Anomalies in the Superscalar TriCore Architecture

+* Evaluations of various configurations (Table 6 in STTT):
 $ ./tricore-notiming-anomaly.sh #cond ['smtLog'] ['before']
+    'smtLog' produces the SMT files instead of calling the SMT solver 'before' uses the stalling-before specific logic instead of whole

 Verification					| #cond			| Depth	| Time
 -----------------------------------------------------------------------------------------------------------------------------------------------------